 Technology trends in the classroom tend to take hold slightly behind consumer trends due to obstacles like budgets and purchasing schedules.
 Although most of us have been using smart phones, tablets, and laptops for years, reflecting upon the education technology industry during 2015, many experts are calling it “The Year of Mobility”.
 1:1 technology and personal devices have reached an all-time high in the classroom, so we now ask, “How will teachers use this mobility?”
 As we look ahead, 2016 hopes to be “The Year of Collaboration”, using mobile access to create more engaged and successful students.
-With almost a month into 2016, we’ve gathered some other trends to watch for in the ed tech space for 2016, based on recent new product releases, CES announcements, and inside industry scoop.
+We’ve gathered some other educational technology trends to watch, based on recent new product releases, CES announcements, and inside industry scoop.

 Lego® Education announced their new and significantly upgraded classroom robotic product, Lego WeDo 2.0, at CES earlier this month.
 The wireless robot comes with 40 hours of curriculum, and offers elementary school students a hands-on approach to science, math, engineering, and technology—using a familiar product most grew up “playing” with.
 Working with the 16 different projects encourages students to ask questions, analyze data, stretch their creativity, communicate findings, and much more.
 The Lego WeDo 2.0 is currently available on iPad, Android, PC, and Macs, and will be released for Chromebook later in 2016.

 Google Glass was a potential front runner for endless potential in education, however the product was pulled from the market last year.
 Other items on the wearable technology market such as Samsung Gear, productivity wristbands, and other smart watches have taken off in the consumer market, and have several uses in the classroom—and of course outside the classroom for PE.
 Below are a few ways we’ve seen wearable technology used for learning.